 - Total employment cost: approximately gross + 34%

 For accurate calculations, I always recommend using payroll software or professional services.
 A single mistake can result in Emta penalties, unhappy employees, and compliance headaches.
+As stated in EMTA instructions for TSD declaration, it is worth verifying the latest requirements before applying this step.

 Need help with payroll in Estonia?
 Accres handles complete payroll services including calculations, TSD submissions, and Emta compliance.
 Contact us for a free consultation.
+As stated in EMTA tax rates, it is worth verifying the latest requirements before applying this step.